zairl23/php-helpers/readme.md

 PHP-Helpers
 ============

-A variety of "helper" PHP functions which is Base on :
+Some "helper" PHP functions which is Base on :

 1. [Illuminate\Support](https://laravel.com/docs/5.2/helpers#method-camel-case)